- Life Sciences

 Represents an executive of a generic pharmaceutical company in connection with a federal price fixing investigation

 Multiple GAO and COFC protests involving the Department of Health and Human Services’ (HHS) award of Medicare Administrative Contractor (MAC) contracts collectively worth hundreds of millions of dollars

 Representing healthcare contractors in multiple appeals before the Civilian Board of Contract Appeals involving complex cost accounting

 Handling multiple proceedings involving the Maryland Health Insurance Exchange, including prime/subcontractor litigation in Federal District Court in Maryland and arbitration before the American Arbitration Association

 (9th Cir.); (N.D.
 Cal.); (Cal.
 Super. – Santa Clara Cnty.) – Secured on appeal affirmance of dismissal of a securities class action complaint against VIVUS, Inc. and two senior officers, arising from disappointing FDA action on a drug approval application; represented defendant officers and directors also in related shareholder derivative litigations in federal and state courts in California

 (Del.
 Ch.); (W.D.
 Wash.); (Wash.
-Super. – King Cnty.) — Representing a biotechnology company, and various officers and directors, in a consolidated securities class action in federal court in Washington State, and in related individual securities litigation and shareholder derivative litigations in state and federal court in Washington State and in Delaware, relating generally to missed revenue guidance, the withdrawal of financial guidance and alleged insider trading; this matter also included a formal investigation by the SEC
+Super. – King Cnty.) — Represented a biotechnology company, and various officers and directors, in a consolidated securities class action in federal court in Washington State, and in related individual securities litigation and shareholder derivative litigations in state and federal court in Washington State and in Delaware, relating generally to missed revenue guidance, the withdrawal of financial guidance and alleged insider trading; all litigation was settled favorably

-(D. Md.) — Secured dismissal on a first motions of a securities class action against a biotechnology company, and certain officers and directors, related to a failed drug trial
+(D. Md.) — Initial Motion to Dismiss granted with prejudice of a securities class action against a biotechnology company, and certain officers and directors, related to a failed drug trial